rakusan/translate-swf/src/test/resources/actionscript/models/readme.txt

-The files in this directory are templates, written in YAML, that are used to generate the actionscript files that are used to test the compiler.
+The files in these directories are templates, written in YAML, that are used to generate the actionscript files that are used to test the compiler.

 Each file contains a list of tests.
-For each test there is a list of profiles which describes the versions of actionscript, flash and runtime platform that the script is valid for.
-There is an optional list of parameters.
-Each defines a set of key-value pairs which are used to replace tokens, e.g. %value% in the script.
+For each test there is refid attribute that is used to refer to an entry in the language reference YAML files that describe the language feature.
+Each entry in the language reference YAML file has a list of profiles which describes the versions of actionscript, flash and runtime platform that the tesxt is valid for.
+At least one script containing the test code will be generated for each profile.
+That ensures that a given feature is tested for every Flash version it is valid for so different forms of code generation can be tested, for example strict equals, ===, has a new action added in Flash 7 to support it.
+For earlier versions the behaviour was simulated using a more complex set of actions.

+There is also an optional list of parameters that defines a set of key-value pairs, which are used to replace tokens, e.g. %value% in the script.
+A new script is generated for each entry in the parameters list.
 This allows a large number of variations of parameters to be concisely coded without having to write separate tests.

 The scripts are generated using the ActionscriptGenerator class in the src/test/java/tools directory.
 The YAML file is processed according to the following algorithm:

 If there is a set of parameters given:

 foreach test
   foreach profile
     foreach parameter
       replace tokens